expel-io/terraform-aws-cloudtrail/README.md

   source  = "expel-io/terraform-aws-expel-cloudtrail"
   version = "1.0.0"

-  region                                  = "Replace with the AWS region of the account you're setting up" expel_aws_account_arn                   = "Replace with Expel's AWS Account ARN" expel_customer_organization_guid        = "Replace with your organization GUID provided by Expel" }
+  expel_aws_account_arn                   = "Replace with Expel's AWS Account ARN" expel_customer_organization_guid        = "Replace with your organization GUID provided by Expel" }